Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

     The AWS Management Console is a graphical user interface that you can use to launch, configure, and manage AWS services from.

 2. AWS Command Line Interface(CLI):
     The AWS Command Line Interface(CLI) is a unified tool to manage your AWS services.
-With just one tool to downoad and configure, you can provision and control multiple AWS services from the command line and automate them through scripts.
+With just one tool to download and configure, you can provision and control multiple AWS services from the command line and automate them through scripts.

 3. AWS Software Development kit(SDK):
     SDKs take the complexity out of coding by providing languages-specific APIs for AWS services.
 With AWS SDKs, you can launch AWS services, like EC2 instances, using a variety of codes, such as JavaScript, Python, Java, .NET, C++ and more.